xt0fer/ZCW-WebBlogStarter/README.md

 # Weblogg

 Build a simple blog app using spring and database.
-This ne used Thymeleaf and Bootstrap for the web pages it generates.
+This uses Thymeleaf and Bootstrap for the web pages it generates.
 The overall architecture looks like this:
 ![web arch](./Weblogg.png)

 Use web pages for it.

+This db is currently Postgres.
+The Mysql config is slightly different.

 to POST a post